samaguire/TabularEditorScripts/README.md

 ## Macro Management Scripts

-The scripts in the "Macro Mangement" folder of this repo are designed to be run from within Visual Studio Code.
+The scripts in the "Macro Mangement" folder of this repo are designed to be run from within Visual Studio Code without Tabular Editor 3 running.

 If run from within Tabular Editor 3, there are a few requirements:

-1. Only one instance of Tabular Editor 3 should be running, otherwise, any updates to the macros may not carry over into new sessions.
+1. Only one instance of Tabular Editor 3 should be running.
+(As the last session to close will determine the settings that are saved and carried forward.
+This may not be the session in which the updates were applied.)
 2. Tabular Editor 3 needs to be restarted for any updates to take effect.

 ## Warning